Vlad6422/VUT_IPK_Client/Readme.md

 ## **TCP (Transmission Control Protocol)**

-This section will talk about the theory of TDP connections, perhaps even too deeply and knowledge of these things is not necessary, but still desirable for understanding, information for the section was taken from RFC and various open sources. [[1]](https://datatracker.ietf.org/doc/html/rfc9293)
+This section will talk about the theory of TCP connections, perhaps even too deeply and knowledge of these things is not necessary, but still desirable for understanding, information for the section was taken from RFC and various open sources. [[1]](https://datatracker.ietf.org/doc/html/rfc9293)

 The Transmission Control Protocol (TCP) is one of the main protocols of the Internet protocol suite.
 It originated in the initial network implementation in which it complemented the Internet Protocol (IP).
 Therefore, the entire suite is commonly referred to as TCP/IP.
 TCP provides reliable, ordered, and error-checked delivery of a stream of octets (bytes) between applications running on hosts communicating via an IP network.
 Major internet applications such as the World Wide Web, email, remote administration, and file transfer rely on TCP, which is part of the transport layer of the TCP/IP suite.
 SSL/TLS often runs on top of TCP.